The Quick Overview:

 Documentary to include:

-Antonio (Tom) Ruggiero is among the last survivors of the 2nd Ranger Battalion’s D Company that scaled the 100-foot cliffs at Pointe-du-Hoc on D-Day.
-When he tried to enlist in the Marines at Brockton recruiting, he was rejected for being too short.
+Initially, when he tried to enlist in the Marines at Brockton.MA recruiting station, he was rejected for being too short.
 Ruggiero went on to win a Bronze Star for his valor in combat.

 When Antonio (Tom) Ruggiero was a boy growing up in Plymouth, he dreamed of being a dancer.
 “I was a performer, and I met Mickey Rooney,” he said. ‘‘My idol was Fred Astaire.”